 The Saratoga Drug Company opened at North 24th and Ames in the 1880s, and some version of the store sustained there through the 1960s.
 There’s no explanation for why the library opened in the back of the store in 1905, but it seems logical.
 Driving foot traffic was an essential part of any storefront business in that era.
 People would get off the streetcar or out of their buggy, stroll into the store to do their business, check out a book and head off.

 Located at a busy intersection in the northern part of North Omaha, this location wasn’t near the African American neighborhood, nor the part of North Omaha that was home to low-income immigrants.
 Instead, it was in the leafy suburbs filled with middle class white people.
 These people were traveling the city’s streetcar system, using city amenities like the parks and boulevards, and looking for more returns from their tax dollars, like neighborhood libraries.
 The second location of the North Library was an answer to these demands.

-Moving Into Trinity
+Second Library: Moving Into Trinity